Geology, and Why the Turks and Caicos is Beautiful by Nature

-Found south of the end of the Bahamas island chain, the Turks and Caicos Islands are situated on an underwater plateau that rises about 10000 feet (3048 metres) up from the surrounding Atlantic Ocean sea floor.
-This plateau is split by the 6000 feet (1829 metres) deep and 20 miles (32 kilometres) wide Turks Island Passage, which separates the small Turks Islands of Grand Turk and Salt Cay from the Caicos Islands and the extensive Caicos Banks.
+The Turks and Caicos Islands are found south of the Bahamas island chain, and are situated on an underwater plateau marine bank that rises about 10,000 feet (3,000 m) up from the surrounding Atlantic Ocean sea floor.
+This plateau is split by the 6000-foot-deep (1828 m) and 20-mile-wide (32 km) Turks Island Passage, which separates the small Turks Islands of Grand Turk and Salt Cay from the Caicos Islands archipelago and the extensive Caicos Banks.

-Due do the limestone origins of these islands, the graded and bulldozed land and roads are usually a brilliant white.
+Due to the limestone origins of these islands, the graded and bulldozed land and roads are usually a brilliant white.
 These areas often create a large quantity of fine dust as the exposed soft stone continues to decompose in the elements.

-The beautiful beaches in the Turks and Caicos are primarily composed of broken down shells and coral.
+The beautiful beaches in the Turks and Caicos are primarily composed of broken-down shells and coral.
 This composition, along with the fact that very little hard stone exists in the country to form gravel, results in the brilliant and soft white beaches.

 Mangrove wetlands can be found on all main islands in the country, and are extensive on the south sides of North and Middle Caicos.
-The shallow channels and waterways here are a nursery for sharks, turtles, rays, conchs and fish and are amazing to explore by kayak or paddle board.
+The shallow channels and waterways here are a nursery for sharks, turtles, rays, conchs, and fish, and are amazing to explore by kayak or paddleboard.

 Underwater, the Turks and Caicos has vibrant coral and sea life.
 All of the main islands in the country are located next to the edges of either the underwater Turks Islands plateau or the Caicos Islands plateau.
 The edges of these plateaus are typically abrupt, making for excellent wall diving sites.
-There are concerns that the waters are being overfished, and declining conch and lobster populations definitely appear to back up this up.
+There are concerns that the waters are being overfished, and declining conch and lobster populations definitely appear to back this up.